yhoungdev/yhoungdev/README.md

 - 📫 How to reach me **sudowhoami@duck.com**

-- ⚡ Fun fact **I savor the delights of Food 🍲🥘, relishing each flavorful bite, and find solace in the embrace of solitude.**
+- ⚡ Fun fact:  **I savor the delights of Food 🍲🥘, relishing each flavorful bite, and find solace in the embrace of solitude.**

+    We can talk about Linux , Open Source , Crypto and Cryptograhy.

+  if you have have Nice Cats 🐈, Dogs 🐶 and bunny 🐇   pictures, you can share with me

 <h3 align="left">Connect with me:</h3>
 <p align="left">